phibr0/obsidian-go-to-line/README.md

 > This Plugin was created by request of @arvn over on Discord

-This Plugin adds a new Command to go to a specific Line and Character in Obsidian.
+This Plugin adds new Commands to go to specific Lines and Characters in Obsidian.
-You can find the Command using the Command Palette or set a Hotkey for it.
+You can find the Commands using the Command Palette or set a Hotkey for it.

+By default, a single Cursor's location is saved as `line:column` and multiple Cursors are saved as `line:column,line:column,...`.
+The `:` and `,` seperators can be customized in the "Go to Line" settings pane.

+### Commands

+#### 1. `Go to line`

-When using it a Textfield will appear, you can type in just the Line Number or do `line:column`, for example `15:27` for Line 15 and Character 27.
+A Textfield will appear, you can type in just the Line Number or do `line:column`, for example `15:27` for Line 15 and Character 27.

+#### 2. `Go to line with clipboard contents`

+Bypass the popup asking for line number and use the contents of your clipboard to automatically set the cursors in the active panel.
+No action is taken if clipboard conents are not valid line information.

+#### 3. `Copy cursor line number`

+Copies the primary line and character information to the clipboard (destroying the current clipboard contents).
+If multiple cursors exist, only 1 will be copied.

+#### 4. `Copy all cursor line numbers`

+Copies all cursor line and character information to the clipboard (destroying the current clipboard contents).

 ## How to install